petrvanblokland/DesignDesignSpace/Site.md

 box = page['Main']['Content']
 ~~~

-## Online Design Game of 1 day
+## Online Design Game
+### Duration 8 hours

-For those who ever did an physical Design Game, you’ll get the same experience.
-Though this is an updated version, that runs online.
+For those who ever did an physical Design Game, you’ll recognize the idea behind it.
+Doing one online will be a new experience.

 For those who never did a Design Game, this is a good way to start thinking about your design profession in a totally different way.

 ### Preparation
-The time frame of online Design Games, depends on the time zones of the participants.
-We’ll try to make that as convenient as possible, yet it could be that your starts at early dawn or late evening.
-Just like working for international customers would direct you to work on flexible parts of the day.
+The time frame of an online Design Game, depends on the time zones of the participants.
+We’ll try to make it as convenient as possible, yet it could be that yours starts at early dawn or late evening.
+Isn’t that just like working for international customers, expecting you to work on flexible parts of the day?

 Virtual studios are formed from 3 or more designers.
 Since you are likely not in the same physical place or time zone, it is part of the game to find a way of working together.
 Improvisation is a form of design.
 As studio you may want to consider dividing tasks depending on experience and interests.